 Step 2: Tell us about the type of support you need

-Select an existing support contract, add a new support contract or purchase support from this section.
-If you previously added a support contract and do not see it displayed, expand “Would you like to see unavailable support plans?” and also check the account you have used to sign-in.
+Select an existing support agreement, add a new support agreement or purchase support from this section.
+If you previously added a support agreement and do not see it displayed, expand “Would you like to see unavailable support plans?” and also check the account you have used to sign-in.

-Existing support contracts are displayed, including end date and incidents remaining
+Existing support agreements are displayed, including end date and incidents remaining

 Severity and routing